jlwamba/fantastic-spork/productproposal.md

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>

-### Leveraging blockchain

-We get to the core of the project, the added value that our CLI will have.
-We need to incorporate the functionalities and goodness of the blockchain with the execution of the application.
-At this point, all the previous work that has been done was aimed at facilitating its integration with the application.
-The next step is turn our CLI into a blockchained command line interface (bCLI)

-What we want is that, once the application is started and registered over the network, and the user has executed a command, it is added to a blockchain and automatically verified.
-By now, we will deal with the network issue later.
-Also, let's leave for now the proof of work, i.e. the business rule of our entire blockchain process, as is.
-Depending on the degree of infrastructure available, in a future implementation, this hash could be used to identify a specific blockchain operating system or even as a key to develop applications within the same platform.

-As a first step, we added the blockchain prototype code to the project folder, named `blockchain.js`, which contains the base structure to convert the execution of our application into joined block structures.
-However, before using them, it is necessary to make some modifications for the purpose of the application.

 <p align="center">
   <img width="500" src="https://user-images.githubusercontent.com/88801826/133127679-8b642aed-b4aa-443a-a47a-428c53838103.png">
 </p>

-In `Blockchain()` we modify `this.createNewBlock(100,'0','0','0');`

-Therefore, each new block that is created, in addition to the other parameters, the last one will correspond to that of the command.

-Similarly, the matching must be performed in the method when a new transaction is created.

 ```javascript
 Blockchain.prototype.createNewTransaction = function (amount, sender, recipient, command) {